U.S. Route 79 in Kentucky: History

 The current route in Kentucky was paved by 1939 but was not signed as US 79.
 The highway was originally designated as Kentucky Route 105.
 KY 105 originally ran the original alignment of U.S. Route 79 and the current alignment of Kentucky Route 79, from the state line to Russellville to the Rough River Lake State Resort Park area, and ending with KY 105's current alignment.
-By 1958, the current route was signed as US 79, although, it extended a bit further northeast into Russellville.
+By 1958, the current route was signed as US 79, although, it extended a bit further northeast into the city of Russellville.
 Its northern terminus at US 431 was created by the early 2010s with the construction of a segment of the Russellville Bypass from US 79 to US 68 on the western outskirts of Russellville.

 In November 2017, US 79's northern terminus returned to the east side of Russellville when it was routed onto the southern section of the Russellville Bypass loop when it was completed.
+A historical marker was erected at the eastern terminus in 2019 commemorating the importance of the highway's impact on early economical development in western Kentucky.